December 2025

 Speedrun of the Retro Gaming Museum in Vienna

 I hope you love retro computers, joysticks with microswitches and the glow of arcade screens just as much as I do.
-I spenT a delightful evening underground in a WWII bunker filled with beeping, blinking nostalgia.
+I spent a delightful evening underground in a WWII bunker filled with beeping, blinking nostalgia.
 This quick tour of the Retro Gaming Museum in Vienna is light on text but heavy on photos.

 Read more